Clearance Ads

 6. Eat green.
 When you’re on the road, try to stop for meals at university towns.
 Why?
 Because they tend to attract lots of healthy eateries, natural grocery stores, and farmers’ markets.
 Otherwise, check out resources like Sustainable Tables Eat Well Guide.

 7. Charge green.
 Not talking about the dreaded plastic card here, although there are some credit card companies that do provide (note to self – look into this more).
-I’m actually talking about investing in a solar charger to keep all your digital electronics – camera, phone, ipod, laptop – in working mode.
+I’m actually talking about investing in a solar charger to keep all your digital electronics – camera, phone, iPod, laptop – in working mode.
 Of course, this is just the tip of the iceberg.
 There’s plenty more that you can do to make any road trip, or for that matter, any trip, be it road, train, or plane, more environmentally friendly.

 Let me know what you think and please, leave a comment with any good tips that you have.